espressomd/espresso/doc/sphinx/running.rst

 By default, MPI ranks are assigned in decreasing order, e.g. on 6 MPI ranks ``node_grid`` is ``[3, 2, 1]``.
-It is possible to re-assign the ranks by changing the value of the ``node_grid`` property, however a few algorithms (such as FFT-based electrostatic methods) only work for the default partitioning scheme where values must be arranged in decreasing order.
+It is possible to re-assign the ranks by changing the value of the ``node_grid`` property, however a few algorithms only work for the default partitioning scheme.

 ::